Pz445/100-days-of-code/log.md

 ### Day 29

 Today I installed React on my computer and started doing the tutorial tic-tac-toe game from the React website.

+### Day 30

+Today I did some more algorithms on Free Code Camp.
+Although I already have the Javascript certificate, I had trouble with some algorithms and skipped them.
+I also fiddled around with React and created a navbar.
+I tested to see how CSS hierarchy worked in React and learned that child CSS will overwrite the Parent CSS.
+I am excited to keep learning this framework and build some cool stuff.